RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### CP/M TOOLS Usage

-CP/M drive files can be read and written using a host computer with any operating system, by using the [`cpmtools`](http://www.moria.de/~michael/cpmtools/) utilities, simply by inserting the PATA IDE drive in a USB drive caddy.
+CP/M drive files can be read and written using a host computer with any operating system, by using the [`cpmtools`](http://www.moria.de/~michael/cpmtools/) utilities, simply by inserting the PATA IDE drive into a USB drive caddy.

 The CP/M TOOLS package v2.20 is available from debian repositories.